havelund/daut/README.md

+# Daut

+Version 1.5.0

-# Monitoring Data Streams with Data Automata
+## Monitoring Data Streams with Data Automata

 Daut (Data automata) is an internal Scala DSL for writing event stream monitors.
 It supports a simple but yet interesting combination of state machines, temporal logic,